-The Momax PinTag is a $13 Find My tracker that delivers about 80% of the AirTag experience at less than half the price.
-It uses Apple's Find My network for crowd-sourced location tracking, lasts 10-14 months on a CR2032 battery, and carries an IP67 water resistance rating.
-You lose UWB Precision Finding and separation alerts, but the core locate-my-stuff functionality works well.
+The Momax PinTag is a sub-$10 Find My tracker that covers the core AirTag job for roughly a third of the price.
+It uses Apple's Find My network for crowd-sourced location tracking, is rated around a year on a CR2032 battery, and carries an IPX6 water resistance rating.
+You lose UWB Precision Finding and separation alerts, but the core locate-my-stuff functionality is the same category.

 At $29 per tag, outfitting five items with AirTags costs $145.
-The Momax PinTag does the same job for about $65.
+With the PinTag now selling for as low as $9.99, the same five-item setup runs about $50.
 For anyone tracking more than a couple of items, that math matters.

-- The Momax PinTag costs $12.99 and uses Apple's Find My network, same as AirTag.
+- The Momax PinTag now sells for around $10 (recently as low as $9.99) and uses Apple's Find My network, same as AirTag.

-- No UWB Precision Finding, no automatic separation alerts, and about 30 feet less Bluetooth range than AirTag.
+- No UWB Precision Finding, no automatic separation alerts, and shorter direct Bluetooth range than AirTag.

 - iOS only -- no Android support.
 Requires iPhone or iPad with iOS 14.5 or later.